Asian stocks mostly higher after Wall Street gains

 CHINESE DEBT MANAGEMENT: President Xi Jinping called at a weekend meeting of Chinese leaders on financial reform to focus on containing risk and to “go back to the origin” of supporting real economic activity.
 Regulators are tightening controls on bank lending to cool surging debt that analysts cite as the biggest potential threat to economic growth.
 Analysts said Xi’s comments suggest efforts to tighten regulation will be extended.

-ENERGY: Benchmark U.S. crude gained 12 cents to $46.66 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 17 cents to $46.71 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 46 cents on Friday to close at $46.54.
+Brent crude, used to price international oils, added 19 cents to $49.10 in London.
+It advanced 49 cents the previous session to $48.91.